-The final module exam will take place in the summer examination period (June-September) in the form of a written test from all five subjects of the module (biochemistry, histology, molecular biology, genetics and imunology).
-In order to pass the exam you must obtain at least 60 % of points from questions of each subject and at the same time obtain at least 70 % of the total number of points from the test.
-The points you accumulated over the year in course tests will be added to your total score and as such they can help you pass the test or improve your mark.
+The final exam will take place in the summer examination period (June-September) in the form of a written test from all five subjects (biochemistry, histology, molecular biology, genetics and immunology).
+In order to pass the exam you have to obtain at least 60 % of points from questions of each subject and at the same time to obtain at least 70 % of the total number of points from the test.
+The points you gain during the year in course tests will be added to your total score and they can help you to pass the test or improve your mark.
 However, these points are not added to the 60 % requirement from each subject, you must reach this mark regardless of your work during the year.

 The exam test can be taken three times at maximum, only in the summer examination period.
-Exam dates are announced in SIS - you can sign up for the exam only if you've received both semestral credits (winter and summer).
-You MUST sign up for chosen date of the exam in SIS: you will not be able to take the test without it.
-Once you register for an exam you must attend - if you fail to attend without a prior apology you will lose the attempt, i.e. out of three total attempts you will only have two (or one if you fail to attend again without a prior apology).
+Exam dates are announced in SIS - you can sign up for the exam only if you've received both semester credits (winter and summer).
+You MUST sign up for the chosen date of the exam in SIS: you will not be able to take the test without it.
+Once you register for an exam you have to attend - if you fail to attend without a prior apology you will lose the attempt, i.e. out of three total attempts you will only have two (or one if you fail to attend again without a prior apology).
 The first exam date is only for students with both credits fulfilled on schedule, i.e. those who do not need to take a summer combined test (more details in Requirements for credit).
-The test includes questions from all subjects of the module, the sum of points from each subject is the same.
-Topics of the test questions are the same as topics of lectures of the whole module (see syllabus).
+The test includes questions from all the subjects of the module, the summary of points from each subject is the same.
+The topics of the test questions are the same as the topics of lectures of the whole module (see syllabus).

-Total number of points from the test: 40 points for each subject, i. e.
-40x 5 subjects = 200 points all together (= 100 %).
+The total number of points from the test: 40 points for each subject, i. e.
+40×5 subjects = 200 points altogether (= 100 %).

-To pass the exam you must:
+To pass the exam you have to: